Money-2021/InfoSec/README.md

 Secure systems must always be simple to have any chance of being secure, this InfoSec solution has two operations Store and Retrieve...

+ITS Secured offline and infastructreless mesaging service.
+Offline messaging ensure that people can exchange critical updates, coordinate tasks, and maintain operations without continuous internet access.
+Offline secure messaging prioritize user privacy through end-to-end encryption and decentralized structures, avoiding central servers, all forms of server based storage that can be monitored censored or shut down.
+Offline secure messaging removes all forms of meta-data and traffic flow analysis attack vectors.
+Offline secure messaging supports Information Theoretic Secure Ciphers or perfect security as long as the key remains secret.
+No keys are ever stored within any Offline secure messaging elements.

+Offline secure messaging can operate device-to-device without the need for any server or communications infrastructure (any media can be used as required or available).
+Censorship-free device-to-device messaging bypasses centralized servers and related attacks.
+Offline secure messaging allows users to self-host infrastructure, and rely on built-in Information Threptic Secured encryption and decentralised metadata protection to mitigate trust concerns.

 Notes
 1. Medley is the codename for the proprietry trade secret based ITS-KMS.
 Medley is keep as a trade secret not for security reasons (Kerchoffs Principle) rather to maintain a commercial strategic advantage, protect operational security, and ensure the effectiveness of operational deployments via 'InfoSec as a Service'.